-Consider setting up the craft before cooking so your kids can get to work right away.
+Consider setting up the mushroom craft before cooking so kids can get to work right away.

 - Tape or glue the bottom side of the cup to the inside of the bowl.

-- Create as many mushrooms homes as you’d like.
+Create as many mushroom house as you’d like.
 Consider creating a whole village and placing lego people or other small toys inside each home.